FIFA 23 Ultimate Team 83+ x10 Upgrade SBC: How to complete, estimated costs, and more

-Completing the 82+ x10 SBC will reward FIFA 23 Ultimate Team players with high-rated rewards
+FIFA 23 83+ x10 Upgrade SBC has potential to yield nice rewards

-Challenges that provide an opportunity to yield high-rated players are well-appreciated, and even casual FUT players gain several rewards if they grind the Squad Building Challenge.
-The 82+ x10 will be valid for two more days and can be repeated twice.
+Single-task SBCs that may yield good cards are well-appreciated by players, and this challenge is as good as any.
+The requirements are not complex, even for casual players, despite being slightly expensive.

-Here are all the requirements FIFA 23 players need to meet while building the squad to complete the SBC.
+Here are the requirements for FIFA 23 players to complete the 83+ 10x Upgrade SBC:

 - Number of players in the squad: Exactly 11